jmcmeen/novus-pytils/README.md

 # novus-pytils
-A repository for useful python methods which abstract methods I can never remember how to use.
+A library of useful Python methods/wrappers.